The Adventure of the Norwood Builder: Plot

 The next morning, a bloody thumbprint is found at Oldacre's house that matches McFarlane's.
 This seems to be conclusive, as Lestrade smugly notes.
-However, Holmes is sure the thumbprint was not there in his previous inspection, and McFarlane has been in gaol.
+However, Holmes is sure the thumbprint was not there in his previous inspection, and McFarlane could not have left it as he has been in police custody.

 Holmes tells Lestrade there is another important witness to see, whom he offers to produce.
-Lestrade is dismissive, but lets Holmes proceed.
+Lestrade is dismissive but lets Holmes proceed.
 Holmes starts a small, smoky fire in the upper hall of the house and has the constables shout "Fire!"
 Oldacre emerges alive from a hidden chamber at the end of the hall.
-Holmes had deduced its existence by measuring the halls.
-Oldacre staged his apparent murder to gain revenge against McFarlane's mother.
+Holmes had deduced its existence by measuring the halls, noting that the upper one was several feet shorter than the lower.
+Oldacre staged his apparent murder to gain revenge against McFarlane's mother; he started the timber fire, threw his trousers and some small animals into the flames, and planted the bloodstains.
 He tries to pass off his actions as a practical joke but is taken into custody, along with the housekeeper as an accomplice.
 "Mr. Cornelius" is an alias to be used by Oldacre to evade his creditors.
 Holmes remarks to Lestrade that Oldacre's plot was nearly perfect, but he went one step too far by planting the thumbprint (from a wax seal that McFarlane had pressed).
-"He wished to improve what was already perfect", says Holmes, "and so he ruined everything."
+"He wished to improve what was already perfect," says Holmes, "and so he ruined everything."